5th Apr 2021 | The Masters

 Top-60 on tour for scoring average

 Adjusted scoring average is a good measure of quality and the cream usually rises to the top at Augusta.
-Twelve of the last 13 winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.
+13 of the last 14 winners (no PGA Tour data for Danny Willett) ranked inside the top-60 on tour for this metric.

 Top-60 on tour for strokes gained tee to green

 Perhaps the most important statistic relating to Augusta.
-The last twelve winners (Willett excluded, no data) ranked inside the top-60 on tour for strokes gained tee to green.
-The average rank was 20th.
+The last 13 winners (Willett excluded, no data) ranked inside the top-60 on tour for strokes gained tee to green.

 Top-60 on tour for strokes gained with approach shots